Table of Contents

 The Ministry of Agriculture, Food and Rural Affairs (OMAFRA) provides administrative, financial and support services to the Tribunal through the Business Services Branch, Research and Corporate Services Division.

-Four full-time employees provide secretariat support to the Tribunal.
-These include two Adjudicative Services Coordinators, one of whom is bilingual to better serve our francophone clients across the province; one Adjudicative Administrative Assistant, whose role is to support the Coordinators and membership; and a Ministry Liaison who manages the day to day delivery of administrative, financial and support services to the Agency in accordance with Treasury Board and Management Board of Cabinet and Ministry of Finance directives.
+Three full-time employees provide secretariat support to the Tribunal.
+These include two Adjudicative Services Coordinators, one of whom is bilingual to better serve our francophone clients across the province; and one Adjudicative Administrative Assistant, whose role it is to support the Coordinators and membership.
+Staff work under the supervision of a Manager, who manages the day to day delivery of administrative, financial and support services to the Agency in accordance with Treasury Board and Management Board of Cabinet and Ministry of Finance directives.

 Staff coordinate the administration and operation of the Tribunal by planning, coordinating and supporting all required activities related to hearings.
 These include addressing pre-hearing and post-hearing issues; liaising with parties to appeals to provide information and explanations related to hearing practices and procedures; issuing official correspondence; explaining rules of procedure to parties to appeals and their counsel and completing the necessary accountability documents required by government legislation or directives.

-Legal services to the Tribunal are provided by the Ministry of the Attorney General through the Legal Services Branch at OMAFRA.
+Legal services to the Tribunal are provided by the Ministry of the Attorney General through OMAFRA’s Legal Services Branch.

 The Tribunal continues to carry out its adjudicative mandate and achieve its goals.
 The Tribunal provides a fair and effective appeal mechanism to the public.
 With the onset of the COVID-19 pandemic in 2020, the Tribunal shifted its in-person hearings to virtual hearings held via the Zoom online platform.